ThH00/ThH00.github.io/08-2024-dynamics/homepage.md

 ### Lecture 2 - Aug 28
 - Rectilinear motion example, MKB 2/28 from Set 1.
+- Arc-length.
-- Particle kinetics
+- Particle kinetics: BoLM and action-reaction.
 - Four steps to problem solving using the balance of linear momentum (BoLM, a.k.a.
 Newton's second law or Euler's first law).
 - Gravitational force model.
-- Newton's thirds law.